Aman-Jot-Kaur/food-delivery-ecommerce-website-MERN/readme.md

 6. Monitoring Every Action: Owners can monitor food orders, delivery partners, deliveries, reviews, ratings, and other data.
 They can track delivery partner and driver performance.

+For Delivery Partners:

+Delivery partners are a crucial part of the system as they are responsible for ensuring the timely and accurate delivery of orders.
+Here are the features related to delivery partners:

+1. Profile Management: Delivery partners have the ability to manage their profiles.
+This includes updating personal information such as name, gender, age, contact details, and other relevant information.

+2. ID Proof Verification by Admins: Before a delivery partner can start accepting orders, their identity proof and other relevant documents must be verified by administrators.
+This verification process ensures that only legitimate and authorized individuals become delivery partners.

+3. Real-Time Tracking: Delivery partners have access to a real-time tracking feature.
+This allows them to see the orders assigned to them, view customer location, and select the most efficient routes to make deliveries.
+The real-time tracking feature also provides delivery partners with alerts for new orders.

+4. Order Pickup: Delivery partners receive notifications for order assignments, including details about the pickup location, restaurant, and customer.
+This ensures efficient and accurate order pickups.

+5. Delivery Confirmation: Once an order is successfully delivered, the delivery partner updates the system to confirm the delivery.
+This action triggers the completion of the order, and the customer is notified.

+6. Availability Status: Delivery partners have the ability to set their availability status.
+When they are available, they can accept new orders.
+When unavailable, the system will not assign new orders to them.

+7. Average Rating: Customers have the option to rate delivery partners based on their behavior, punctuality, and service quality.
+This rating system helps maintain a high standard of service and provides feedback to delivery partners.

+8. Total Orders Delivered: Delivery partners can view statistics related to the number of orders they have successfully delivered.
+This information provides insights into their performance.

+Proof Verification Process:

+As part of the registration and onboarding process for delivery partners, administrators will verify the submitted identity proofs and relevant documents to ensure the legitimacy and trustworthiness of the delivery partner.

+Profile Updates:

+Delivery partners can periodically update their profiles with any changes to personal information.
+They may need to provide updated contact information or address details, and these changes should be reflected in the system.

 For Administrators:

 1. Restaurant Management: Administrators can add, update, and remove restaurants and monitor active restaurant status.